ryancheley/dcus-2024/presentation/presentation.md

 # Best

+- Actionable
 - Important
-- Actionable
 - Right People

+^ The best alerts are:
+- actionable with a VERB
-^ The importance and action are documented in our Knowledge Management System
+- have their importance / why documented in our KMS
+- are sent to the *right* people

 ---